matthewmorganstein/backtester/README.md

 Accelerates the development lifecycle for a more comprehensive trading analytics platform.
 Target Audience & Communication Focus:
 Traders & Quantitative Analysts: Emphasize de-risking, objective performance metrics, deep strategy insights (especially time_above_stop), and the ability to test ideas rapidly.
-# Development Team: Highlight the clean architecture, automation capabilities, and the solid foundation for future feature development.
-# Management & Stakeholders: Focus on risk reduction, data-driven decision-making, operational efficiency, and the strategic value of building proprietary analytics tools.

 visualization.py, a new module with utilities for creating interactive Plotly charts that display portfolio values and trade signals from backtest data.
 The implementation handles edge cases like empty data, includes proper error logging, and ensures correct data processing for visualization purposes.